Integrated Pest Management

 At the end of summer and right before residents move-in, the University contracts with a vendor to inspect for bed bugs.
 Canine dogs go through every unit to detect any life cycle of a bed bug.
 Adult bed bugs are oval, flat and a little larger than the tip of a pencil.
 If they are not treated quickly, eliminating the bed bugs becomes more costly and harder to treat.

 Bed bugs are hitchhikers and can be picked up in a number of ways, such as hotels, airplanes, and second hand furniture.
 Please do not bring in second hand furniture without inspecting and cleaning the item thoroughly.
 For your protection, we suggest a mattress pad that covers the whole mattress.
 It’s important not to have the bugs travel to other parts of the unit or campus.
 There are a number of online sites that you can familiarize yourself with showing what a bed bug looks like and it’s behavior.

 Bed bugs are drawn to your carbon dioxide as you breathe during the night and tend to bite in a cluster.
 You may want to wash and dry your sheets and clothing on high heat for 45 minutes.
-If the bites continue please contact Housing Services during business hours; after hours you will contact your CSA.
+If the bites continue please contact REACH during business hours; after hours you will contact your RA.
 Staff will provide you with further instruction.
 You will want to keep your belongings in your room until a full assessment can be made.
 If you can capture a bug, this will help determine what it is and the necessary treatment.
 If bed bugs are discovered a heat treatment is the most common and effective method of treatment.

 Bees, Yellow Jackets, and Wasps